 By Sally Sacks

-The ‘popular kids’ are always the same.
+‘Popular kids’ are always the same.
 I was in school 40 years ago, and it was the same as kids describe now.
-The kids that wear the expensive clothes, Abercrombie, American Eagle, Hollister are the big ones now, and play sports, and can do school well, be cheery and outgoing, (and a big huge home helps), become popular.
+The kids that wear the expensive clothes, Abercrombie, American Eagle, Hollister are the big ones now; they play sports, and can do school well, be cheery and outgoing, (and a big huge home helps).
 The kids who are not the straight cookie cutter variety, often are left out, misunderstood, or considered weird.
 The popular kids either deliberately or inadvertently make life hell for the others.

-As a parent, watching kids go through this is very difficult, sad and anger provoking.
-Kids will come to me in counseling and tell me that they sit all day in fear of a girl dissing them, embarrassing them or rolling their eyes at another girl about them.
+As a parent, watching kids go through this is very difficult, sad, and anger-provoking.
+Kids will come to me in counseling and tell me that they sit all day in fear of a girl dissing them, embarrassing them, or rolling their eyes at another girl about them.
 These kids are terrified to speak up because then their reputation will be ruined.
 They can’t tell a teacher because going for outside help is a sign of weakness.
-And most assured, going for help will cause reason for retaliation.
-Kids, due to this stressful experience, get stomach aches, anxiety, and all kinds of medical ailments, that are stress, turned inward to the body.
+And most assuredly, going for help will cause reason for retaliation.
+Kids, due to this stressful experience, get stomach aches, anxiety, and all kinds of medical ailments, which are stress, turned inward to the body.
 The kids need tools to deal with this problem.

-As a parent careful thought is needed because it is easy to say the wrong thing and anger your child, or render them feeling more helpless.
+As a parent, careful thought is needed because it is easy to say the wrong thing and anger your child, or render them to feel more helpless.
 Here are some wrong ways to handle it.
 The following are comments that DO NOT work.

 1. Do not tell your child that she is prettier than that girl that thinks she is all that, and the girl is just jealous.
 This isn’t believable to your child and isn’t the point, therefore doesn’t offer a tool to solve the problem.
-The child will have a come back for you about how not helpful you are.
+The child will have a comeback for you about how unhelpful you are.

-1. Listen to your child’s story of what is going on for them without making judgment.
+1. Listen to your child’s story of what is going on for them without making a judgment.
 Hear them out.
-Empathize with their difficulty without overreacting, or under reacting.
+Empathize with their difficulty without overreacting or under-reacting.
 They need someone they can trust and talk to.

-7. Share examples with them about you, and overcoming those painful social school experiences.
+7. Share examples with them about you, especially about overcoming those painful social school experiences.

 About the Author: